logesh0304/Demeter/README.md

 # Peckaway
- Autonomous detecttion and repelling of birds that damages crops using computer vision
+ Autonomous detection and repelling of birds that damages crops using computer vision

+### Prequests

+python 3.9
+numpy 1.19
+opencv 4.4.0